desmos-labs/desmos/docs/architecture/adr-014-improve-permissions.md

 keeper.SubspacesKeeper.HasPermissions(ctx, subspaceID, user, PermissionCreatePost, PermisisonEditPost)
 ```

-When setting a user or a group's permissions, we will then require the users to give as a `string` array, and then we simply check whether the given permissions are registered inside the supported ones or not.
+When setting a user or a group's permissions, we will then require the users to provide them as a `string` array, and then we simply check whether the given permissions are registered inside the supported ones or not.
 If they are, we store the entire array on the store.

 ### Types